History of the foreign relations of the United Kingdom: 1900–1914

+Germany and France

 Germany's Chancellor Otto von Bismarck had dominated European diplomacy 1872–1890, with the determination to use the balance of power to keep the peace.
 There were no wars.
 However he was removed by an aggressive young Kaiser Wilhelm II in 1890, allowing French efforts to isolate Germany to become successful.
 Joseph Chamberlain, who played a major role in foreign policy in the late 1890s under the Salisbury government, repeatedly tried to open talks with Germany about some sort of an alliance.
 Germany was not interested.
 Instead, Berlin felt itself increasingly surrounded by France and Russia.
 Meanwhile, Paris went to great pains to woo Russia and Great Britain.
 Key markers were the Franco-Russian Alliance of 1894, the 1904 Entente Cordiale linking France and Great Britain, and finally the Anglo-Russian Entente in 1907 which became the Triple Entente.
 France thus had a formal alliance with Russia, and an informal alignment with Britain, against Germany.
 By 1903 Britain had established good relations with the United States and Japan.